 Channel is a programme which focuses on providing support at an early stage to people who are identified as being susceptible to being drawn into terrorism.
 It provides a mechanism for schools to make referrals if they are concerned that an individual might be susceptible to radicalisation.
 An individual's engagement with the programme is entirely voluntary at all stages.
-Guidance on Channel is available at: Channel General Awareness.
+Guidance on Channel is available at: Channel Guidance, and a Channel awareness e-learning programme is available for staff at: Channel General Awareness.